 January 5, 2011 - Currently, we are not accepting applications for the Food Science Graduate Certificate.

 A Food Science graduate certificate requires the completion of 20 semester hours of graduate level courses.
 Up to 6 hours of graduate credit directly relating to food science can be transfer credit.
 A bachelor's degree is required for entry into the program and the program requirements and application procedures are the same as for the on-campus graduate program.
 Please refer to the Kansas State University Graduate School Handbook for policies and procedures.
 Courses taken for undergraduate credit cannot count for graduate credit.
-Download the Distance Graduate Certificate Courses information for details.
+Download the Global Campus Certificate Courses information for details.

 To help you plan your graduate program, use the Graduate Certificate Program of Study (PDF) form.
 This is required for all graduate students.